"St. Louie" Louie Roberts: Pool God and Immortal Shotmaker

 attempt in a major nine ball tournament.
 Roberts went on to defeat a perplexed Buddy

-Hall, who just shook his head at Louie's crowd-pleasing antics and incredible
+Hall, who just shook his head at Louie's crowd-riling antics and incredible

 shotmaking.
-I believe it had been a longtime dream of
+It had been a longtime dream of

 What Louie accomplished that day, and how he accomplished it, was magical, and